isacdaavid/np-mvpa/README.md

    one contrast category file there.
 See provided examples.

 9. Train and validate classification models.
-Estimate accuracy distribution under the null hypothesis (set inside `Makefile` to 5000 permutations and fsl_sub/SGE parallel processing cluster):
+Estimate accuracy distribution under the null hypothesis (currently set inside `Makefile` to 5000 permutations and fsl_sub/SGE parallel processing cluster):

-   __Note__: the 5000 Montecarlo simulations can take long!, but you want at least a few thousand.
+   __Note__: the 5000 Montecarlo simulations can take long!, but you still want at least a few thousand of them for accurate results.

    ```
    make pymvpa_whole